krrish-v/healthcare2/README.md

 a.
 A self-perception avatar from templates
 b.
 An adjusted model when a patient adds self measurements
 c.
 A model enriched with RPM data when/ if a patient grant permissions (feel stressed from HR, insomnia from sleep tracker etc)
 d.
-A model updated with a Computer vision algorithms when/if a patient make a selfie
+A model updated with all symtoms which will detect the exact possible disease

 ### Mobile apllilcation Development
 This project is a starting point for a Flutter application.